Proven to increase the chances of getting pregnant by 89%1

 Is the Clearblue Advanced Fertility Monitor right for me?

 The Clearblue Advanced Fertility Monitor is suitable for women whose cycles normally last between 21 and 42 days.
+If your cycles are always shorter than 23 days or always longer than 37 days it may not detect your LH surge.
 To work out how long your cycle is note the day your period starts (first day of full menstrual flow) as day 1, and then count through to the day before your next period starts.
 The total number of days is your cycle length.

 There are certain medical conditions and medications that can affect your fertility result.
 You may get misleading results if you:

-• have experienced menopausal symptoms, e.g. night sweats, hot flashes
+• have experienced menopausal symptoms, e.g. night sweats, hot flushes

 • have polycystic ovarian syndrome (PCOS)